Southwestern Christian University: Athletics

 The Southwestern Christian athletic teams are called the Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 2013–14 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Central Region of the Division I level.
 The Eagles previously competed in the defunct Midlands Collegiate Athletic Conference (MCAC) from 2010–11 to 2012–13.

-Southwestern Christian competes in 13 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include archery and cheerleading.
+Southwestern Christian competes in 13 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, baseball and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include archery and cheerleading.
 Former sports include men's & women's bowling and men's & women's tennis.

 In 2014, basketball player Tyler Inman won the NAIA Men's Basketball Dunk Contest and was drafted by the Harlem Globetrotters.

 In 2015, disgraced basketball coach Dave Bliss was hired as the head coach at NAIA-member school Southwestern Christian University.
 Bliss resigned from Southwestern Christian on April 3, 2017, following the airing of the Showtime documentary Disgraced, which chronicled the cover-up at Baylor University.